kushagra53/kushagra53/README.md

 ## 🚀 About Me

-- 🌱 Learning about adversarial ML attacks, cybersecurity, and DSA
+- 🌱 Learning about ML, cybersecurity, and DSA
 - 💡 Into bug finding, CTFs
 - 💼 Current focus: researching adversarial attacks in machine learning
 - 📂 Projects and DSA solutions in my repos